1jour1vin

 3.5/5 (2 customers)

-This cuvée breaks new ground with its use of an indigenous grape variety, Assyrtiko.
+This wine breaks new ground with its use of a native grape variety, Assyrtiko.
 Its aromatic nose reveals notes of coconut and flint.
-The palate is full-bodied, perfectly balanced between richness and liveliness, reminiscent of crisp berries.
-The finish is tense and elegant.
-A stylish cuvée for wine adventurers!
+On the palate, it boasts a full-bodied structure, striking a perfect balance between richness and liveliness, reminiscent of crisp berries.
+The finish is a delight, full of tension and elegance.
+A wine of great style for adventurous wine lovers!

-Buy your Gaia wines at the best price in our private sale!
+Buy your Gaia wines at the best price in a private sale!

 Rated site